-The SMS backup & restore app is an app that can help you to export import all messages on your mobile phone.
-So when I have got my new Redmi mobile, I used this app to copy all of my messages from my Oppo mobile.
+SMS Backup & Restore is an Android app that lets you export and import all your text messages between phones.
+So when I switched to my new Redmi, I used it to copy every single message over from my old Oppo.

 SMS backup & restore app review